-The objective of IBSA is to capture and consolidate data contained in biodiversity survey reports to support assessments and compliance under the Environmental Protection Act 1986 (the Act) and to provide a platform to make the information publicly available.
+The objectives of IBSA are to capture and consolidate data contained in biodiversity survey reports that support assessments and compliance under the Environmental Protection Act 1986 (the EP Act) and to provide a platform to make the information publicly available.

 The consolidation of biodiversity data in IBSA will deliver: